eleda77/eleda77.github.io/docs/vocab_list.md

 **seigniorage** - profit made by a government by issuing currency, especially the difference between the face value of coins and their production costs; the Crown's right to a percentage on bullion brought to a mint for coining; a thing claimed by a sovereign or feudal superior as a prerogative

 **selachian** -  any of the classified group (Selachii) of cartilaginous fishes that includes the existing sharks and dogfishes among others

+**semiosis** - the process of signification in language or literature

 **seraglio** - the women's apartments (harem) in an Ottoman palace